• Skip to primary navigation

 omidisoroor@tamu.edu

 Amirhossein Omidi Soroor is a Ph.D. student in the Mechanical Engineering Department, Texas A&M University.
-He obtained his Bachelor’s and Master’s degrees in Aerospace Engineering from the Science and Research Branch of Azad University and the Sharif University of Technology in Iran, respectively.
+He obtained his Master’s degree in Aerospace Engineering from Sharif University of Technology.

 Google Scholar